stachenov/quazip/CONTRIBUTING.md

 it added both lines for the upstream.
 Just ignore the push one.

-Now your local repo knows how to exchange commits with your GitHub account and with the main QuaZIP repo.
+Now your local repo knows how to exchange commits with your GitHub account and with the main QuaZip repo.
 You're all set for submitting your first PR.

 If you ever wish to submit another PR, no need to do all this again.